How to Fix the Hamachi Tunnel Problem on Windows?

 Locating the Hamachi service

-1. Make sure that the option under the Startup type menu in the service’s properties window is set to Automatic before you proceed with other steps.
-Confirm any dialogue boxes which may appear when changing the startup type.
+1. Ensure that the option under the Startup type menu in the service’s properties window is set to Automatic before you proceed with other steps.
+Confirm any dialog boxes that may appear when changing the startup type.
 Click on the Start button in the middle of the window before exiting.
-You may receive the following error message when you click on Start:
+You may receive the following error message when you click Start:

 Windows could not start the LogMeIn Hamachi Tunneling Engine service on Local Computer.
 Error 1079: The account specified for this service differs from the account specified for other services running in the same process.